I Wanna Be Evil – With Love to Eartha Kitt

 An award winning wide-range vocal ability paired with an emotional resonance is just one of many ways René Marie has propelled to the top among today’s most successful jazz divas.
 With a mastery of entertaining and risk-taking, Marie has found her voice and boldness akin to the legendary Eartha Kitt.
 Her daring makes her one of America’s most interesting and compelling artists.
 So do her influences.
 Her style incorporates a distinctly American mélange of jazz, soul, blues, folk and gospel and an innate theatrical ability to interpret a song deeply and live its truth.
 Virginia native René Marie will show Duck Jazz Festival goers why she has won over critics in the jazz world, and will be performing her latest project I Wanna Be Evil (With Love to Eartha Kitt).

 For Louis Hayes, there is no resting on his laurels.
 Hayes has played with John Coltrane, Kenny Burrell, and Freddie Hubbard just to name a few.
-Associated acts include Cannonball Adderley, Oscar Peterson, and Horace Silver.
+Associated acts include Oscar Peterson, Horace Silver, and Cannonball Adderley where he formed a “dynamic duo” with bassist Sam Jones.
 With an inexhaustible list of sideman contributions and as the leader of projects in a 60-plus year career, Hayes continues his leadership endeavors.
 Louis heads up The Jazz Communicators—his desire to continue bringing exciting musical alternatives to audiences around the world.
-Concert goers wouldn’t want to miss witnessing one half of “the most powerful rhythm duo in jazz.”
+Concert-goers wouldn’t want to miss witnessing half of “the most powerful rhythm duo in jazz.”